tweag/python-monorepo-example/2019-09-06-why-haskell-is-important.md

 title: Why Haskell <br/>is important
 author: Mark Karpov
 tags: haskell
+description: "People keep asking me, “What's the point of Haskell, why do you folks even use it?”.
+How can you answer this?"
 ---

 People keep asking me, “What's the point of Haskell, why do you folks even